Impact-Company-Logo-English Black-01-177x54

 3. Ensuring a fair transition and guaranteeing high ethical, social, and environmental standards along more local value chains;

-To cover all these priorities, Schneider Electric defined 6 long-term commitments (Climate, Resources, Trust, Equal, Generations, and Local) and our 2021-2025 Schneider Sustainability Impact and Schneider Sustainability Essentials programs to measure progress against them.
+To cover all these priorities, Schneider Electric defined 6 long-term commitments (Climate, Resources, Trust, Equal, Generations, and Local) and its 2021-2025 Schneider Sustainability Impact and Schneider Sustainability Essentials programs to measure progress against them.

-Universal Registration Document 2022 - Pages 85 to 86
+Universal Registration Document 2023 - Pages 79 to 80

-• Our Schneider Sustainability Impact (SSI) is a scorecard demonstrating that rapid, disruptive changes for a more sustainable world are possible across diverse, complex topics.
-We are committed to taking urgent action to co-create a brighter future aligned with the United Nations Sustainable Development Goals (SDGs), consisting of 17 objectives and measuring our impact with transparency.
+• The Schneider Sustainability Impact (SSI) is a scorecard demonstrating that rapid, disruptive changes for a more sustainable world are possible across diverse, complex topics.
+We are committed to taking urgent action to co-create a brighter future aligned with the United Nations Sustainable Development Goals (SDGs), consisting of 17 objectives, and measuring our impact with transparency.
 The SDGs are about protecting the planet, alleviating poverty, and achieving worldwide peace and justice.

 Since 2005, we have updated our SSI every three years.
 By tracking our sustainability performance and publishing quarterly results, we uphold our commitments to the SDGs and industry leadership in corporate social responsibility.
 Beyond our SSI, we also instill a culture around sustainability through performance incentives for employees and leadership.

-Universal Registration Document 2022 - Pages 77 to 83
+Universal Registration Document 2023 - Pages 71 to 77

 The Group’s corporate governance bodies supervise the development of internal control and risk management systems.
 The Audit & Risks Committee has particular responsibility for following up on the efficiency of internal control and risk management systems and reports to the Board of Directors.